pdthompson5/Rusty_Lox/readme.md

 ## Error reporting
 I have attempted to directly translate the error reporting in the textbook.
 I have not thoroughly tested this aspect of the interpreter, but it seems to work well.
+There is a known issue in the parser where errors are over-reported when there is at least on error, but the first error reported is always accurate.

 ## Language Extensions
 I added the the remainder operator("%") to the Lox language.
 It is identical to the remainder operator in Rust.
 I added this operation to enable the `prime_factorization` test.